 Another redemption is possible when you own qualifying Chase credit cards so you can “pool” your rewards points and redeem them through your Ink Business Preferred® Credit Card, Chase Sapphire Reserve®, or Chase Sapphire Preferred® account for award travel.

 Then you will also be able to transfer your points out to Ultimate Rewards transfer partner.
-Each point will also be worth 25% by redeeming your points directly through Chase, or you can transfer them on a 1:1 basis to your airline or hotel loyalty account.
+Each point will also be worth 25% by redeeming your points directly through Chase (when using an Ink Business Preferred or Chase Sapphire Preferred; worth 50% more when transferring to a Chase Sapphire Reserve card), or you can transfer them on a 1:1 basis to your airline or hotel loyalty account.

 Additional Chase Business Ink Cash Perks

 Additional employee cards cost $0, and they earn rewards points too.

 As a business credit card, the Ink Business Cash Card offers extra business credit card benefits.
 These can help you save money when you travel:

 - Avis Corporate Rewards membership (earn free rentals 2x sooner)

 The Ink Cash offers additional purchase protection benefits too for your non-travel spending, including: